ziritrion/dataeng-zoomcamp/notes/2_data_ingestion.md

     * For this example we will grab the [NYC taxi trips data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) which is stored on Amazon S3, so we will pick _Amazon S3_ as _source type_.
     * Input a bucket name.
 The URL for the dataset from lesson 1 is `https://s3.amazonaws.com/nyc-tlc/trip+data/yellow_tripdata_2021-01.csv`; the bucket name is the name right after the domain, `nyc-tlc`.
     * Input your [AWS access key and secret key](https://console.aws.amazon.com/iam/home?#/security_credentials).
+        * Alternatively, some S3 URLs put the bucket name as the lowest subdomain; this URL is also valid: `https://nyc-tlc.s3.amazonaws.com/trip+data/yellow_tripdata_2021-01.csv`
         ![transfer source](images/02_15.png)
 1. Choose a destination bucket.
     * Create a new bucket by clicking on _Browse_ > _Create new bucket_ icon.